cram001/esp32-Yanmar-ADC/README.md

 Future upgrades:

 - RPM off alternator
-- oil pressure sender
+- oil pressure sender (code present, but not tested)
-- low oil pressure, high coolant temp sender alarms
+- low oil pressure, high coolant temp sender alarms (easy to send to SignalK, but unkonwn if canboat.js can handle them to convert to N2K ?)

+Code is still in development (beta).... use at your own risk!